lidofinance/lido-improvement-proposals/LIPS/lip-15.md

 ## Motivation

 By completing the protocol-wide `PAUSE_ROLE` with `RESUME_ROLE` we would allow to push protocol on hold by a special emergency entity (e.g. emergency multisig committee) while resume the protocol only by the conventional quorum-reached Lido DAO vote using Aragon Voting.
-Voting lasts for 72h since [LIP-4](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-4.md) was implemented and it could be too long to wait in case of the protocol emergency.
+Voting lasts for 72h* since [LIP-4](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-4.md) was implemented and it could be too long to wait in case of the protocol emergency.

+_\* The voting duration was further extended to 8 days after [Aragon Vote #184](https://vote.lido.fi/vote/184) passed.
+See the [discussion in the Research Forum](https://research.lido.fi/t/optimizing-lido-on-chain-voting-timelines-for-inclusive-governance/8265)._

 ## Specification